ipuppyyt/invite-manager-bot/README.md

 ## Description

-This is the code repository for the InviteManager Discord Bot.
+This is the code repository for the invitelogger classic Discord Bot.

 ## Docs